dsanson/Pandoc.tmbundle/README.markdown

 ### Processing of Citations ###

 Commands for processing citations will only work if you have compiled pandoc with citeproc support.
 I recommend applying [wazzeb's patch](http://code.google.com/p/citeproc-hs/issues/detail?id=4)  to citeproc-hs, which fixes a variety of small issues and adds support for multiple bibliography formats (relying on  [bibutils](http://www.scripps.edu/~cdputnam/software/bibutils/)) for those of us who haven't been able to compile citeproc-hs with hs-bibutils support built-in.

+> Maybe this advice is outdated?
+I know that progress is being made on improving citeproc-hs, but I haven't been keeping up.
+(May 26, 2010)

 You must set three variables in Preferences -> Advanced -> Shell Variables: